Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

 Next we note that both the objective and the feasibility function are piecewise constant with jumps only at lengths of the form $\nicefrac{L_i}j$, where $L_i$ is the length of an input stick and $j$ is a natural number.
 Any (canonical) division for length $l$ that does not cut any stick evenly into pieces of length $l$ remains of same quality and cost if we change the $l$ a very little.
 Moreover, any such division can obviously be improved by increasing the cut length, until we cut one stick $L_i$ evenly, say into $j$ pieces, as we then get the same number of maximal pieces with (at least) one less cutting.
 We can thus restrict our (binary) search for \optlength to these jump points, making the problem discrete~-- but still infinite, as we do not yet have an upper bound on $j$.

-We can, however, easily find lower bounds on \optlength~-- or, equivalently, upper bounds on $j$~-- that render the search space finite.
+We can, however, easily find lower bounds on \optlength~-- or, equivalently, upper bounds on~$j$~-- that render the search space finite.
 For example, we obviously never need to cut more than $k$ pieces out of any single stick, in particular not the largest one.
-This elementary trick already reduces the search space to $\Oh(n^2)$ candidates, where $n$ is the number of sticks in the input.
+This trivial observation already reduces the search space to $\Oh(n^2)$ candidates, where $n$ is the number of sticks in the input.

 We will then show how to obtain even smaller candidate sets by developing slightly cleverer upper and lower bounds for the number of maximal pieces (in the canonical divisions) for cut length $l$.
 The intuitive idea is as follows.
 If we had a single stick with the total length of all sticks, dividing it into $k$ equal pieces would give us the ultimately efficient division without any waste.
 The corresponding ``ultimate cut length'' is of course easy to compute, but with pre"=cut sticks, it will usually not be feasible.